limanindou/LuckyFlip/README.md

 mvnw.cmd spring-boot:run
 ```

-This starts the Spring Boot app (defaults: port 8080 unless configured otherwise in `application.yaml`).
+This starts the Spring Boot app (defaults: port 8080).

 2) Build and run the packaged JAR: